Summit | 8:30 AM – 5:00 PM

 Abstract: This session will take a deep dive into the evolving federal and state regulatory landscape shaping mental health and substance use disorder care.
 Panelists will offer perspectives from across policy, advocacy, and implementation, examining the key issues driving the next phase of progress, including funding and sustainability, parity implementation, workforce development, integration efforts, and crisis response systems.
 The discussion will highlight where meaningful momentum is emerging, where gaps remain, and what new policy opportunities could strengthen access and quality across the continuum of care.

-Moderator: Adam Easterday (Optum)
+Moderator: Adam Easterday, JD (Optum)

 10:45 – 11:00 AM | Networking Break